purduesigbots/pros-docs/v5/releases/cli3.1.4.rst

 Windows
 -------

-Download and run the appropriate installer from `our release page <https://github.com/purduesigbots/pros-cli/releases/3.1.4>`_.
+Download and run the appropriate (.exe) installer from `our release page <https://github.com/purduesigbots/pros-cli/releases/3.1.4>`_.

 macOS
 -----